Find the best personal loans for your needs in minutes

-A personal loan - also known as unsecured loans - is money that is borrowed from a bank, credit union or online lender that you pay back over a set period of time on a fixed monthly payment.
-You will be charged interest on the money that you borrow, as well as a one-off fee, and you will need to repay the amount borrowed as well as the interest rate charged.
+Personal loans - also known as secured or unsecured loans - is money borrowed from a bank credit union or an online lender that you pay back over a set period of time on a fixed monthly payment.
+You'll be charged interest on the money that you borrow, as well as an one-off fee, and you will need to repay the amount borrowed as well as the interest rate charged.

-Kiwis from all walks of life apply for personal loans every single day.
-The most common reasons for taking out a personal loan are for big one-off expenses such as weddings, holidays or funerals, as well as for urgent expenses needed like medical bills or car repairs.
+Kiwis from all walks of life apply for personal loans in NZ every single day.
+The most common reasons for taking out a personal loan are for big, one-off expenses such as weddings, holidays, or funerals, as well as for urgent expenses needed like medical bills or car repairs.

 Compare personal loan companies